thoughtram/blog/README.md

 ### Caveats

 These commands are intended to be used as straight forward replacements.
 There's one caveat though: They don't let one use additional parameters.
 E.g. one can not change the default port for serving, it is hard-wired to serve the site on `http://localhost:4000`.

+Also if `sudo` is needed to run these tasks, the repo might end up owned by the super user which may be a slight inconvenience.